Probabilistic risk aversion for generalized rank-dependent functions: Introduction

-To fully characterize quasi-convexity for generalized rank-dependent functions, we begin by collecting definitions and some preliminaries in Section \ref{sec:2}, where a unifying equivalence result on signed Choquet integrals (Theorem \ref{th-grand}) is presented (without a proof): If a distortion function is continuous, then quasi-convexity is equivalent to six other equivalent conditions in Theorem 3 of \cite{WWW20}.
-This equivalence result relies on our main result (Theorem \ref{th-main}) in Section \ref{sec:mqc} on the characterization all quasi-convexity signed Choquet integrals.
-The class turns out to contain slightly more than the quantiles and those with convex distortion functions: A signed Choquet integral is quasi-convex in mixtures if and only if it is either convex in mixtures or it is a \emph{scaled quantile-spread mixture}.
-The result relies on delicate technical analysis, and uses some results in \cite{DK82}, \cite{W94}, \cite{WWW20} and \cite{WW20}.
+We begin by collecting definitions and some preliminaries in Section \ref{sec:2}.
+In Section \ref{sec:RDU}, we focus on two important models in decision theory, dual utilities and rank-dependent utilities, by presenting a full characterization of their quasi-convexity (Theorem \ref{th-mainRDU}).
+This result implies, in particular, that for a dual utility with a continuous distortion function, strong risk aversion in the sense of \cite{RS70} is equivalent to probabilistic risk aversion.
+We discover a new risk functional, called \emph{min-quantile mixture}, as the only possible form of dual utilities which are quasi-convex, other than the ones with convex distortion functions.
+To highlight the class of min-quantile mixtures, we use some properties to pin down it (Proposition \ref{th:mqm}).
+Our main technical result (Theorem \ref{th-main}) in Section \ref{sec:mqc} establishes a characterization of all quasi-convex generalized rank-dependent functions, more general than those treated in Theorem \ref{th-mainRDU}.
+The characterization only depends on the distortion functions.
+The class turns out to contain slightly more than those with convex distortion functions: A signed Choquet function is quasi-convex in probabilistic mixtures if and only if it is either convex in probabilistic mixtures or it is a \emph{scaled quantile-spread mixture} (more general than min-quantile mixtures).
+Based on our main result, a unifying equivalence result on signed Choquet functions (Theorem \ref{th-grand}) is presented: If a distortion function is continuous, then quasi-convexity is equivalent to six other equivalent conditions.
+In Section \ref{sec:proof}, we give proofs of our main result which relies on delicate technical analysis and use some results of \cite{DK82}, \cite{W94}, \cite{WWW20} and \cite{WW20}.
 The technical challenges may explain why the result was not available before, given the prominence of both concepts of quasi-convexity and rank-dependent utilities.
-Some implications of Theorem \ref{th-main} for quasi-linearity and dual utilities are reported in Section \ref{sec:special}.
-The full characterization for generalized rank-dependent functions (Theorem \ref{coro:rdu}), including rank-dependent utilities, is presented in Section \ref{sec:RDU}, extending the results of \cite{W94}.
-In Section \ref{app:A}, we present a conflict between convexity in mixtures and convexity in risk pooling among the class of constant-additive mappings.
+Some implications of Theorem \ref{th-main} for quasi-concavity and quasi-linearity are also reported in this section.
+In Section \ref{app:A}, we present a conflict between convexity in probabilistic mixtures and convexity in risk pooling among the class of constant-additive mappings.
 Section \ref{sec:7} concludes the paper.